Apress/firewalls-dont-stop-dragons/errata.md

 It appears that LastPass has now automated this in the [new Security Dashboard](https://blog.lastpass.com/2020/08/new-lastpass-security-dashboard-and-dark-web-monitoring-now-available/).
 One downside: it looks like you can't manually re-run the security check.
 So if you make some changes, you can't see immediately how your score has improved.
 I can only assume the score will be updated periodically, but not sure how often.

+### Tip 5-8.
+Securely Erase Sensitive Files

+Specifically for Tip 5-8b macOS, this is tricky on modern Macs with a solid state drive (SSD).
+Honestly, as I said in the book, your best option is to just use FileVault (ie, encrypt your hard drive).
+People have reported problems with using the `diskutil secureErase freespace` command, getting the error message "erasing freespace only works on mounted and writable volumes".
+After much researching, the consensus is that you should just encrypt the drive.
+When you're ready to sell the computer, just delete the accounts and start over.
+That effectively locks up all the data and throws away the key.

+I would just follow Apple's advice [here](https://support.apple.com/en-us/HT208496).

 ### Tip 8-4.
 Send Files Securely Using the Web

 Unfortunately, Firefox has [discontinued](https://blog.mozilla.org/blog/2020/09/17/update-on-firefox-send-and-firefox-notes/) it's wonderful, free, secure file sending tool called Firefox Send.
 I managed to sneak in a note about that into the book before it was published, but I'd like to suggest a couple alternatives here.